Similar efficacy of oral TXA to IA TXA in total knee arthroplasty without a tourniquet

 Did you know you're eligible to earn 0.5 CME credits for reading this report?
 Click Here

 150 patients scheduled for total knee arthroplasty were randomized to either perioperative oral tranexamic acid or intraarticular tranexamic acid.
-Patients were assessed for perioperatively for total blood loss, intraoperative blood loss, the incidence of transfusion, number of transfused units, and postoperative complications.
-At 1-month and 3-month follow-up, patients were also assessed for knee circumference, health-related quality of life, mortality, and readmission.
-No significant differences were observed between groups in the perioerpative measures, including total blood loss, intraoperative blood loss, transfusion rate, and complication rate.
+Patients were assessed perioperatively for total blood loss, intraoperative blood loss, the incidence of transfusion, number of transfused units, and postoperative complications.
+At the 1-month and 3-month follow-ups, patients were also assessed for knee circumference, health-related quality of life, mortality, and readmission.
+No significant differences were observed between groups in the perioperative measures, including total blood loss, intraoperative blood loss, transfusion rate, and complication rate.
 Additionally, there were no significant differences between groups in outcomes at follow-up.

 Was the allocation sequence adequately generated?

 Blinding Treatment Providers: Was knowledge of the allocated interventions adequately prevented?

 Blinding Outcome Assessors: Was knowledge of the allocated interventions adequately prevented?

 Blinding Patients: Was knowledge of the allocated interventions adequately prevented?

 Was loss to follow-up (missing outcome data) infrequent?

 Are reports of the study free of suggestion of selective outcome reporting?